You don't want average. You want a relationship that's unusually excellent.

 How long is the workshop?

 - Usually, we deliver about 4 hours of content, plus time for discussion.
-With that in mind, a great schedule would run Friday evening (2 sessions) through Saturday morning (2 sessions).
-However, we're happy to customize the schedule to match the needs of your church.
+We've done workshops that go from Friday evening (2 sessions) through Saturday morning (2 sessions), and others that have happened entirely on a Saturday (2 sessions, lunch, and 2 more sessions).
+We're happy to customize the schedule to match the needs of your church.